marccaps/Movies_Challenge/README.md

 This is an example application of a List using MovieDB Api.
 This application will show a list of cards about all the Popular movies in the MovieDB Api.

+## Architecture Details

+* Android app developed in Java based on MVP Architecture
+* Asynchronous calls handled by Retrofit 2
+* Injection made using ButterKnife
+* Image loader handled by Picasso

 ## Libraries

 * CardView 28.0.0